go-vgo/robotgo/README.md

 ## License

-Robotgo is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+Robotgo is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), with portions covered by various BSD-like licenses.

 See [LICENSE-APACHE](http://www.apache.org/licenses/LICENSE-2.0), [LICENSE-MIT](https://github.com/go-vgo/robotgo/blob/master/LICENSE).